tldr-pages/tldr/CONTRIBUTING.md

 To see some examples of preexisting pages, you can look at:

-- [pwd](https://github.com/tldr-pages/tldr/blob/main/pages/common/pwd.md) - one of the simpliest command examples
+- [pwd](https://github.com/tldr-pages/tldr/blob/main/pages/common/pwd.md) - one of the simplest command examples
 - [caja](https://github.com/tldr-pages/tldr/blob/main/pages/common/tar.md) - page with placeholders

 In our pages, we use placeholders which are defined as being tokens within curly brackets, for example `sleep {{5}}`, in this case the user can change 5 to any number.